k-rajashekar/Handwritten-Character-Recognition-Model/README.md

-Certainly, here's an updated README.md file for your GitHub repository, with a placeholder link for the dataset download:

 # Handwritten Alphabet Recognition using Convolutional Neural Networks (CNN)

 This repository contains a Python script that demonstrates the use of Convolutional Neural Networks (CNN) for recognizing handwritten alphabets.
 The script uses the Keras library with TensorFlow backend to create and train a CNN model.